geraldstanje/keyword_matcher/README.md

 * String
 * Target-This-String

+Keywords can look like:
+* Target
+* This
+* String
+* Target-This-String

+Before an ad auction happens, there is a "data provider" stage where additional information on the auction can be added.
+As the overall auction is ~150ms, we only have ~10ms to add in this suplemental data to the auction.

+Buyers can then target this "has a keyword" segment and make campaigns that only target URLs with ertain words.

 # Design
 All keywords are stored in a trie, with key = keyword, value = index to the bag of words vector

-The trie stores 28 characters: a-z and the following special characters: '-' '_' at the moment.
+The trie stores 28 characters: a-z and the following special characters: '-' '_'.
 Insertion in the trie as well as lookup will be with lowercase.

 There are two options to build the trie:

-1. read the keywords from a file
+1. read the keywords (bag of words) from a file
-2. read the ketwords via command line argument
+2. read the keywords (bag of words) via command line argument

-The keyword search returns a vector, which indicates that the keyword was found, if the value is 1
+After the trie is built, the output vector is allocated within keyword_matcher::load_bag_of_words.

+The function keyword_matcher::match_keywords would take a url string and return a vector with the size of the bag of words, storing one's and zero's only.
+A one at index x means the a keyword within the bag of words was found.
+The function match_keywords only initializes the output vector to zero, rather than allocating it. <br>
+For performance reason the type of the output vector was specified with std::vector< uint16_t>, rather than std::vector< bool>.
+If the size of the bag of words would be known at compile time, a bitset could be selected.
+A std::bitset<32> could also be stored in 4 bytes memory. <br>

-Example:
+Example: <br>
-trie = he,hel,hi <br>
+trie with 3 words = he,hel,hi <br>
 url = http://hello.com

 Output: